55sketch/tweet-map/readme.md

 ## Notes

-- The Twitter search API, even when requested by location, only returns a small percentage of tweets with geolocation.
-One possible solution would be to make the function recursive until there are 'X' amount of tweets in the geoTweets array, but performance could be an issue here
+- The Twitter search API, even when requested by location, only returns a [small percentage of tweets with geolocation](https://twittercommunity.com/t/search-api-returning-very-sparse-geocode-results/27998/95).
+One possible solution would be to make the function recursive until there are 'X' amount of tweets in the geoTweets array, but performance could be an issue here.

 ## Libraries Used